DaveyvanTilburg/challange_data_reporting/README.md

    - Modifiability:
      - Scenario: If a request arives to add a new type of point or value grouping.
 The development takes no more than 30 minutes, including the addition of UnitTests
        - To validate this scenario, once everything is done, I will add a new period grouping type based on day of week
+   - Performence:
+     - Scenario: Generating the source for the full 10K load should not take more than 200ms
+       - To validate this, I will add a unit tests
  - Data source and website should be a detail to the domain (union?)
  - Have 100% test coverage for the domain
  - Add design